Digipolitan/yemma/README.md

 ### Behavior
 Yemma waits for instances registering themselves to be able to forward requests to the proper realm.
-To contact an instance you can query the `dispatcher` :
+To contact an instance you can query the registry :

 ```javascript
 registry